PPL Privacy Statement & Social Media Policy

 Promotional E-mail & Newsletter Communications

 By providing your email address in your Library account, you agree to receive notification e-mails about items requested and borrowed.
-Occasionally, we may also send emails about developments in Library policy or practice that will impact users.
+Occasionally, we may also send emails about developments in Library business that will impact users.
 Our users may also “opt in” to receive our monthly online newsletter of Library events and news, by checking the box on the Library card application form.

 Privacy of Website Usage